Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/IoCConfiguration.md

 ### UpdateDefaultComponents()

-Updates the default components.

-    This method should be called when any of the factory methods has been changed.
+Updates the default components.This method should be called when any of the factory methods has been changed.

 #### Exceptions